gtca/single-cell-reading-list/README.md

 - [Unique Molecular Identifiers – the problem, the solution and the proof](https://cgatoxford.wordpress.com/2015/08/14/unique-molecular-identifiers-the-problem-the-solution-and-the-proof/)

+- [Comment](https://www.charite-bioinformatik.de/publikationen_science_comment2017.php) on [Villani2017](http://science.sciencemag.org/content/356/6335/eaah4573) paper in Science about new types of dendritic cells and monocytes in human blood

 ## Advanced

 - [Linking scRNA-seq to scDNA-seq data](https://kieranrcampbell.github.io/blog/2018/11/13/clonealign.html) by Kieran Campbell